jwon114/weather-app/README.md

 - If fetched data is not saved locally, no data available messages are shown.

 ## Assumptions
-- The weather information fetched is always set to London.
+- The weather location is London.
-- 5 day forecast only.
+- 5 day forecast.
-- 1 minute countdown for weather information refresh.
+- 60 second countdown for weather information refresh.
 - OpenWeather API free account only.
 - The time of day for daily weather forecasting was taken at 12:00 when possible.
 - Forecasting starts at current time to the nearest 3 hour interval.
 During the early mornings (after 00:00 and before 09:00), the 5th day forecast at 12:00 was not available because it is not within the 40 forecasts.
-Assumed to take the forecast at 09:00 instead.
+Assumed to take the forecast at 09:00 instead to achieve a 5th day forecast.
-- Forecast icons are hosted by OpenWeather and are accessed via code from API.
+- Forecast icons are hosted by OpenWeather.

 ## Future Improvements
-- OpenWeather API recently released an endpoint named "One Call API".
-It provides the current weather and a daily forecast for 7 days.
+- OpenWeather API recently released an endpoint named "One Call API" that provides the current weather and a daily forecast for 7 days.
 This might be a more appropriate endpoint to use because it requires only one API call and no data manipulation to retrieve daily forecasting.
 - Progress bar animation smoothness.
 - More interesting animations when transitioning to new data.